 Debbie comes from an agricultural family where the need for water has been a constant concern in her life.
 She grew up in Orange County, California with Executive Director, Linda Hooper and first became involved with TSP due to their close friendship.
 Debbie began her involvement with TSP by attending Splash Bash and Walk for Water events and was so moved by the stories of the daily struggles of the people of Samburu to find fresh water.
 It seemed so wrong that we take for granted the presence of water in our daily lives when others pray daily for this basic necessity.

-Debbie is a graduate of UCLA, Theatre, Film & Television and has her MBA in Finance from USC.
-Professionally, Debbie is the Chief Operating Officer and Accountant for a boutique management company in the entertainment industry.
+Debbie is a graduate of UCLA, Theatre, Film & Television and has an MBA in Finance from USC.
+Debbie the mother of two young adults and professionally, is the Chief Operating Officer and Accountant for a boutique management company in the entertainment industry.
 It seemed like a natural fit to take on the role of TSP Treasurer, which she assumed in early 2016.
-Debbie is the mother of two young adults who have been known to volunteer for TSP as well.

 Doretta Bonner worked in television broadcasting for 14 years, working in Los Angeles and for the San Francisco CBS affiliate.
 Most of her professional career was spent as a video producer at Oracle Corporation.
 There she produced videos and created productions for online use, product marketing launches and customer success stories.
 She recently spent time working on an independent film.

 Doretta pursued her passion for photography by starting a photography business, which she still enjoys today.
-She volunteers as an event photographer and is on the fundraising committee for the San Francisiso 49ers Academy, a school located in East Palo Alto which provides high level education to at risk youths.
+In addition to her service on The Samburu Project board, Doretta volunteers as an event photographer and is on the fundraising committee for the San Francisiso 49ers Academy, a school located in East Palo Alto which provides high level education to at risk youths.

-She serves on the board of directors for Community Ice Skating Association, a nonprofit in Palo Alto, CA. She volunteers in her local community, working every year on her school fundraising auction committee, and is also on the board of the Woodside Fire Protection District, working on various fundraising initiatives.
+Doretta serves on the board of directors for Community Ice Skating Association, a nonprofit in Palo Alto, CA. She volunteers in her local community, working every year on her school fundraising auction committee, and is also on the board of the Woodside Fire Protection District, working on various fundraising initiatives.
 She first learned about The Samburu Project in 2009.
-Since then, Doretta has been responsible for the implementation of 7 annual "Walk for Water" events involving the children and community of Woodside, CA. The 7 walkathons have raised enough funds to drill 8 "Woodside Wishing Wells" in the Samburu region of Kenya.
-Having visited Kenya 17 years ago, Doretta hopes to return soon with her family to experience first hand the efforts of The Samburu Project.
+Since then, Doretta has been responsible for the implementation of 9 annual "Walk for Water" events involving the children and community of Woodside, CA. The 9 walkathons have raised enough funds to drill 9 "Woodside Wishing Wells" in the Samburu region of Kenya.
+Having visited Kenya 17 years ago, Doretta returned in 2018 to visit Samburu and experienced first hand the wells sponsored by the Woodside community.